dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    #.
 Use a ``for``-loop to change the red line to a graph of ``fx`` for when x is values 0 - 10.
    #.
 Use a ``for``-loop to change to change the green line to a graph ``vx`` for when x is values 0 - 10.
+   #.
+Use a ``for``-loop to change the orange line to graph ``gx`` (which you created in the Introduction to Polyfun exercise).

+   Which do you prefer, appending x and y plot points, or creating a Trail?

 Step 2: Edit a Simple Animation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^